Non-Park Use Permit Policies

 Portland, Oregon 97204

 NPUPs grant temporary use of park property for non-park purposes, such as construction and staging.
-If your project includes permanent installation of equipment on park property, you will also need an easement or revocable long-term permit.
-This permit application can serve for both purposes, but please be certain to make your short- and long-term needs clear in your answers.
+If your project includes permanent installation of equipment or facilities on park property, you will also need an easement or revocable long-term permit.
+Please indicate any long-term needs in your application answers.

 Timing of Permit Review